SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 end k₁=>0.04 k₂=>3e7 k₃=>1e4
 ```

-This looks just like psudocode!
+This looks just like pseudocode!
 The macro will expand this to the "standard form",
 i.e. the ugly computer form:

 ```julia